 - auto_convert Try and will cast python objects to Object types - values A dictionary of values for the document objects cascade_save (args, kwargs)

 A QuerySet object that is created lazily on access.

-Recursively saves any references / generic references on the document classmethod compare_indexes()
+Recursively saves any references / generic references on an objects classmethod compare indexes()

 Compares the indexes defined in MongoEngine with the ones existing in the database.
 Returns any missing/extra indexes.